azsk/AzTS-docs/01-Setup and getting started/README.md

 # Add resource group name in which Azure Tenant Security Solution needs to be installed.
 $HostResourceGroupName = <HostResourceGroupName>

+# Add Azure environment in which Azure Tenant Security Solution needs to be installed.
+The acceptable values for this parameter are: AzureCloud, AzureGovernmentCloud
+$AzureEnvironmentName = <AzureEnvironmentName>

-$ADApplicationDetails = Set-AzSKTenantSecurityADApplication -SubscriptionId $HostSubscriptionId -ScanHostRGName $HostResourceGroupName
+$ADApplicationDetails = Set-AzSKTenantSecurityADApplication -SubscriptionId $HostSubscriptionId -ScanHostRGName $HostResourceGroupName -AzureEnvironmentName $AzureEnvironmentName

 # -----------------------------------------------------------------#
 # Step 2: Save WebAPIAzureADAppId and UIAzureADAppId generated for Azure AD application using the below command.
 This will be used in AzTS Soln installation.